GDQuest/gdscript-docs-maker/README.md

 GDScript Docs Maker can be either used using the official [Docker image](https://hub.docker.com/r/gdquest/gdscript-docs-maker) or by installing it locally.
 For the docker image, only [Docker](https://www.docker.com/get-started) is required.

-For the local installation, Godot 3.2+ and Python 3.7+ are required.
+For the local installation, Godot 3.2+ and Python 3.7+ are required. **Note that GDScript Docs Maker only works with Godot 3.
+It is not compatible with Godot 4.**

 ## Using the container image